 Professor Lewis' research areas include polymer electronics, functional particles and both fundamental aspects and applications of poylmers including polymerisation mechanisms, morphology and grafting from surfaces.

-David joined Flinders University in 2009 in a joint appointment with the CSIRO Future Manufacturing Flagship, as Flagship Fellow his career, David hs deliverd 19 Plenary and Invited Lectures at International meetings, editied two conference proceedings, authored over 50 papers and 50 granted patent families.
+Professor Lewis joined Flinders University in 2009 in a joint appointment with the CSIRO Future Manufacturing Flagship, as Flagship Fellow.
+Over his career, David has delivered over 20 Plenary and Invited Lectures at International meetings, editied two conference proceedings, authored over 60 papers and is an inventor on over 50 granted patent families.

 David received his PhD from the University of Queensland in 1986 and did a postdoc at Virginia Tech in the USA and subsequently joined the IBM T.J.Watson Research Centre in NY in 1988.
 In 1998, David returned to Australia in a research management role with SOLA Optical (now Carl Zeiss Vision), based in Adelaide, which led to senior R&D Management roles, including managing the Discovery and Innovation function.

 Doctor of Philosophy: University of Queensland, Brisbane, Australia (submitted Sept, 1986, awarded Jan 13, 1988).
 Thesis Title "Radiation Degradation of Radiation Resistant Polymers".
 Supervisor - Prof. J. H. O'Donnell.

 Bachelor of Science (Honours): University of Queensland, Brisbane, Australia (Jan 1982).
 Thesis Title "Effects of High Energy Radiation in Polymer and Related Systems".
 Supervisor - Prof. J. H. O'Donnell.

 Bachelor of Science: University of Queensland, Brisbane, Australia (April, 1981).
 Major Areas of Study - Physical Chemistry, Mathematics and Physics.